michellab/AMMo/examples/project.md

 The highest level use of `allostery` is to create and run an allostery project.
 It uses the same functions and scripts outlined in other examples, but makes use of a consistent file structure and a settings file.

-Before starting with an allostery project, make sure that the `ALLOSTERYHOME` environment variable is set by either setting it manually to this main directory, or by running `source allostery.sh` if you ran `python setup.py` when the code was downloaded.
+Before starting with an allostery project, make sure that the `AMMOHOME` environment variable is set by either setting it manually to this main directory, or by running `source allostery.sh` if you ran `python setup.py` when the code was downloaded.

 ## Contents